IsaacBreuer/HaYidstream/README.md

 + input_text (text helper) named selectedstreamurl
 + input_text (text helper) named selected_media_player
 + input_boolean.  (toggle helper) named playityes
-+ then add a input_select (dropdown helper) named cover_art_option add the following options full-cover-fit, full-cover, cover, none
++ then add a input_select (dropdown helper) named cover_art_option add the following options full-cover-fit, full-cover, cover, icon, Built-in player

   the last select is just used in the card to specify how you want the cover art to appear on the mini player card